-The causes of world hunger are political, economical and logistical, and lab grown meat does nothing to change that
+The causes of world hunger are political, economical and logistical, and lab grown meat might not do anything to change that

-Even when considering food waste and food loss, we see that lower income and less developed countries can find it more difficult to protect produced food between the farm and transport to food markets and supermarkets, just as one example how how differences be.
+Even when considering food waste and food loss, we see that lower income and less developed countries can find it more difficult to protect produced food between the farm and transport to food markets and supermarkets.
+So, more investment might be concentrated here instead.

 Currently, the production cost of cultured meat in a lab is expensive compared to the amount of meat it can produce i.e. it can’t be grown or produced affordably with any type of scale required for mass consumption.